 There will be times when people may not see eye to eye on an issue, but if they have built trust between them, conflicts can be a healthy, productive, and positive thing.

 Business leaders need to be able to create an environment that promotes trust.
 When you nurture a strong sense of trust in the workplace, you see a number of benefits, including:

 - Increased morale

 - Better efficiency when completing projects

-So, how can your company build trust among its employees?
+How can your company build trust amongst its employees?